 Students with no prior educational background in Engineering and Computer Science may apply for the MCIT degree.

-The GRE is required for the application to Penn Engineering.
+The GRE is currently optional for the Penn Engineering application.
 Applicants for the Law School may take either the GRE, GMAT, or LSAT.